bulengerkacper/Flame/README.md

 # Flame
-Allows to fully remotely remove  your resources in order to prevent of physical access.
+Allows to fully remotely remove your resources in order to prevent of unwanted physical access.

+# SAFETY
+For your own safety always clone and compile it on your system.
+Avoid external binary provider!